 Motherhood is supposed to be (in part) about working ourselves out of a job!

 Young kids can fold and put away their own clothing.
 Ours start those jobs at the age of 2.
 (Clearly the 2 year old needs more help than the older kids!)

 Piles of wet gloves, hats, and scarves make me nuts!
 This year I finally came up with an awesome solution that I wish I had discovered years ago.

 This is actually a sock hanger, but it works really well for winter purposes, too!
-We’ve been using it for months.
-It’s easy enough for small hands to use, and has held up extremely well so far.
-I’m really happy with it, especially considering that it costs less than $10!
+We’ve been using it for years.

 Make your own detergent

 I still haven’t tried making my own detergent yet, although I understand that it’s a great way to save some money!
 If you’d like to try it, here’s a recipe for a liquid detergent to try from Southern Mom Loves.

 Thanks to these tips, I hate laundry just a little less.

 Sometimes I see the bottom of the hamper these days.
 But if I don’t…that’s one less mess I have to look at. 😉

 What’s your favorite laundry tip or trick?
 I know we’d all love to learn from you, so be sure to leave a comment.